jepainter/MilestoneProject3/README.md

 - Feature B - Newsletter sign up to stay informed of new additions, improved functionality.
 - Feature C - Pagination for greater result numbers to be implemented.
 - Feature D - Forget password / log on details functionality.
+- Feature E - Possibility to upload images and store in repository, rather than hotlinking to images.

 ## Technologies Used